pyralog/pyralog/DESIGN.md

 ## Success Criteria

-DLog will be considered successful when:
+Pyralog will be considered successful when:

 1. **Performance**: Matches or exceeds Kafka/Redpanda benchmarks
 2. **Reliability**: 99.99% uptime in production